Yep. By giving your opinion (voting) on other people's photos, you earn feedback on your own.

 1. Photofeeler Attractive %s have nothing to do with a 1-10 scale

 Many people assume a score of "20%" relates to a "2 out of 10" on a 1-10 scale, but these systems aren't actually related at all.
-Like all other traits on Photofeeler, Attractive Ranks are given as a percentile.
-A percentile of 20% means that your photo did better than 20% of tested photos in the database.
+A percentile of 20% means that your photo did better than 20% of photos with subjects your same gender and age.
 It isn't necessarily bad — it just hasn't beat out 80% of the competition!

 Keep in mind that it can be tough competition on Photofeeler — especially when users test many photos with better and better results.